Lee Andrew May

 It is not a surprise that the most similar players to Lee May, using the similarity scores method, are sluggers such as Tino Martinez, Boog Powell, George Foster, Joe Adcock, Willie Horton, George Scott and the aforementioned Gil Hodges.

 He was sometimes called the "Big Bopper".
 He was inducted into the Cincinnati Reds Hall of Fame in July 2006.
 He is the brother of Carlos May and the father of Lee May Jr..
-Lee Jr.'s son, Jacob May, was drafted out of high school in the 2010 amateur draft, but headed on to Coastal Carolina University.
+Lee Jr.'s son, Jacob May, was a third-round selection by the Chicago White Sox in the 2013 amateur draft.

 - 1967 Topps All-Star Rookie Team